 May is Women's Health Care Month, a time to focus on raising awareness about health issues that are especially relevant to women.
-One such issue is hepatitis C (hep C), a viral infection that affects an estimated 2.4 million Americans(opens in a new tab)—many of whom are unaware they have it.
+One such issue is hepatitis C (hep C), a viral infection that (opens in a new tab)—many of whom are unaware they have it.
 While men and women are both at risk of developing hep C, there are a number of specific concerns that women should be aware of.

 HepCMyWay is committed to helping anyone with a hepatitis c infection understand their condition better, make informed healthcare decisions, and get the treatment they need.
 In this article, we'll take a look at how hep C affects women differently than men, debunk some myths, and learn how HepCMyWay can help patients with a chronic infection of hepatitis C.